linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 ```
 ./scripts/spark-client.sh
 ```
-This script gets the AKS cluster info such storage account and AKS cluster using terraform.
-And then pulls the details of the services running on AKS such as tables-service  address and port and generates the spark-shell start command.
-Lastly, starts spark shell within the `local.spark-master` container.
+Respond `y` to the prompts about overwriting kube config.
 Then, run commands like those found in `SETUP.md` to make requests from the spark client.

 ### Prepopulate tables (optional)